-Leslie Sombers, Principal Investigator
+Leslie Sombers, phd, Principal Investigator

 Dr. Sombers heads our interdisciplinary lab researching the intersection of neuroscience and neurochemistry.
 After acquiring her Bachelor’s and Masters from the College of William and Mary, she completed her PhD at Pennsylvania State University with a post-doctoral position at University of North Carolina.